DocSpring/craco-less/README.md

 ## Configuration

-You can pass an `options` object to configure the loaders and plugins.
-You can also pass a `modifyLessRule` callback to have full control over the Less webpack rule.
+You can pass an `options` object to configure the loaders and plugins(configure _less_ and _less modules_ at the same time).
+You can also pass a `modifyLessRule`(or `modifyLessModuleRule`) callback to have full control over the Less webpack rule.

 - `options.styleLoaderOptions`
   - _Default:_ `{}`